mehulagg/gitlab/doc/administration/reference_architectures/2k_users.md

 possible.
 However, if you intend to use GitLab Pages, [you must use NFS](troubleshooting.md#gitlab-pages-requires-nfs).

 For information about configuring NFS, see the [NFS documentation page](../nfs.md).
+NFS support is scheduled to be removed in GitLab 14.0.

 <div align="right">
   <a type="button" class="btn btn-default" href="#setup-components">